moriwmn/Bio_Computation/ex2/README.md

 ## prerequisites:

-        python (version 3+)
+    - python (version 3+)
+    - NetworkX
+        windows: pip install
+        linux (ubuntu):

 ## How to run

     clone the repository
         $ git clone <URL>
     for part 1:
         to get all possible connection graphs of size n-
             $ python ex2.py 1 <n>
+            (for linux- python3)
     for part 2:
         to get all possible subgraphs of size n for a spesipic graph-
             $ python ex2.py 2 <n> <path_to_input_file>
+            (for linux- python3)
         input file is supposed to contains a descriptaion of a graph, when every line contains one edge [u v]

         to run part 2 with a given input graph:
             $ python ex2.py 2 <n: up to 4> examples/input_graphs/input1.txt
+            (for linux- python3)
 ## See the results

     examples for some runnings can be found under examples/res_part<1/2>